Types of light

 Metal halide bulbs

-Metal halide bulbs provide a compact, powerful and efficient HID light source, which is used in industry and as a substitute for low-voltage halogen lamps in retail outlets.
+Metal halide bulbs provide a compact and powerful HID light source, which is used in industry and as a substitute for low-voltage halogen lamps in retail outlets.

 High-pressure sodium (HPS) bulbs

-High-pressure sodium lamps are a compact, powerful and efficient light source.
+High-pressure sodium lamps are a compact and powerful light source.
 However, the light produced is of a very low colour temperature with poor colour rendering.
 They’re typically used outside in industry and for street lighting.
 We don't recommend this technology.

 Mercury vapour lighting is an outdated technology that we don’t recommend for any application.